You know it, we know it, the world knows it: later this year, it's pretty likely – sorry, pretty much nailed on – we'll see a new Apple Watch.

 Tim Cook and company work like clockwork, and, just like we see with its smartphones, there should be a new smartwatch on the way, too.
 Whether it's called the Apple Watch Series 4, Apple Watch 4 or something entirely different, we can start the guessing game now.
 But, even as sales of the Watch appear to be on a steady rise, the next iteration could be Apple's most important yet.

 Why?
 Because the new Watch could further cement the company as the number one watch brand in the world, ahead of the likes of Samsung, Garmin and Fitbit, as well as fashion companies like Fossil getting in on the connected timepiece action.
-This is also helped by fresh software, through watchOS 5, which we're expecting to hear details of at Apple's WWDC in June.
+And with watchOS 5 now out in beta, which we'll get into below, we have a bit more of an idea about what we can expect from the fourth generation.

-The Cupertino giant has got the art of secrecy down pat at this stage, but we can start to paint a picture based on patents, recent acquisitions and industry sources as to what the new Apple Watch will come packing.
+The Cupertino giant has got the art of secrecy down pat at this stage, but we can start to paint a picture based on the upcoming features we already have confirmed, as well as patents, recent acquisitions and industry sources.

 Here's what we've got so far.
 Let us know what you'd like to see in the next Apple Watch in the comments section below.